intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

     server: "{{ nfs_server }}"
 ```

-### Docker Log Driver Settings
+## Docker Log Driver Settings

-- **Description:** This is the Docker log driver settings for controlling rotation of a containers' logs on bare metal environments.
+This is the Docker log driver settings for controlling rotation of a containers' logs on _bare metal environments_.
 In case of cloud deployments, such as Google Cloud Platform*, instead of changing this parameter, refer to your cloud provider instructions for log rotation configuration.

-See: https://docs.docker.com/config/containers/logging/json-file/ for Docker log driver settings information.
+- Refer to [Docker Log Driver Settings](https://docs.docker.com/config/containers/logging/json-file) for more information.

 - **Default value:**
 ```yaml